Make Me Famous (band): Unreleased single and reorganization (2012–2013)

 The band had begun playing a new song entitled "Locked & Loaded" in 2012, but never reached its final recording stages to be released.

-At the end of November 2012, founding member and frontman Denis Shaforostov was kicked out of the band by the other four members, and was subsequently dropped from Sumerian Records.
-The reason was because of constant conflicts between Shaforostov and the rest of the band.
-Sumerian Records when announcing that they dropped the band was simply stated "It's a shame when band members cannot get along with each other."
-Make Me Famous then held one final tour after Shaforostov had been fired before officially breaking up.
+At the end of November 2012, founding member and frontman Denis Shaforostov was kicked out of the band by the other four members, and the band was subsequently dropped from Sumerian Records.
+The reason was constant conflicts between Shaforostov and the rest of the band.
+Sumerian Records when announcing that they dropped the band simply stated "It's a shame when band members cannot get along with each other."
+Make Me Famous then held one final tour without Shaforostov before officially breaking up.
+The tour concluded in December 2012, signifying the end of the band.

-The remaining members minus Shaforostov promised to return with a new band.
+The remaining members, minus Shaforostov, promised to return with a new band.
 They created a new band called Oceans Red.

 Style and influences

 Allmusic has described the band as "Ukraine five-piece with a slick approach to metalcore and emo."
 Common breakdowns are present in the band's music as well as large use of electronics.
-Screamed and sung vocals were performed by Denis Shaforostov while growled vocals were done by Serj Kravchenko.
+Screamed and sung vocals were performed by Denis Shaforostov while the low growled vocals were done by Serj Kravchenko.
 The band's influences include Bruno Mars, Def Leppard, and Asking Alexandria.
 Kravchenko has cited vocalist Phil Bozeman of Whitechapel as an influence for his growls.